orbitalquark/textadept/doc/manual/14_Appendix.md

 As a special case, the empty capture `()` captures the current string position (a number).
 For instance, if we apply the pattern `"()aa()"` on the string `"flaaap"`, there will be two captures: 3 and 5.

-A pattern cannot contain embedded zeros.
-Use `%z` instead.